Space

 from Space.cons_func import get_results, get_domains

-from Space.utils import calculate_location_adj, plot_results_ari, get_bool_martix
+from Space.utils import calculate_location_adj, plot_results_ari, get_bool_martix, plot_ari_with_removal

 # Some methods need mclust.